ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 aws s3 cp getLambda.zip s3://codingtips-node-bucket/v1.0.0/getLambda.zip
 ```

-Mind that I am sending it to a bucket named *codingtips-node-bucket* in a folder *v1.0.0* with filename *getLambda.zip*
+Mind that I am sending it to a bucket named `codingtips-node-bucket` in a folder `v1.0.0` with filename `getLambda.zip`.

 Okay, the code is where it needs to be.
 Now let's see how we specify these functions using Terraform.